Part 2: The Laws & Licensing Required for Including Drones in Your Business

 So start studying and be sure to fly by the rules!
 That way, you can enjoy the many benefits of using drone technology to bring added safety, accuracy, and savings to the roofing industry.

-Please note that the materials and information included in this blog post are for informational purposes only and not for the purpose of providing legal advice, are not a substitute for obtaining legal advice from a qualified attorney, and should not be acted upon as such.
-You should not act upon any of the information contained in this blog post without first seeking qualified professional counsel for your specific
+Please note that the materials and information included in this blog post are for informational purposes only and not for the purpose of providing legal advice, not a substitute for obtaining legal advice from a qualified attorney and should not be acted upon as such.
+You should not act upon any of the information contained at this blog post without first seeking qualified professional counsel for your specific needs and you should contact your attorney to obtain advice with respect to any particular issue or problem.
+The information presented in this blog post may not be current and is subject to change without notice.